ronaldkonjer/java-design-patterns/01.Documentation/PatternDefinitions.md

 * Creates tightly coupled code that is difficult to test.
 * Makes it almost impossible to subclass a Singleton.

+### Real world example
+> There can only be one president of a country at a time.
+The same president has to be brought to action, whenever duty calls.
+President here is singleton.

+### In plain words
+> Ensures that only one object of a particular class is ever created.

+### Wikipedia says
+> In software engineering, the singleton pattern is a software design pattern that restricts the instantiation of a class to one object.
+This is useful when exactly one object is needed to coordinate actions across the system.

+Singleton pattern is actually considered an anti-pattern and overuse of it should be avoided.
+It is not necessarily bad and could have some valid use-cases but should be used with caution because it introduces a global state in your application and change to it in one place could affect in the other areas and it could become pretty difficult to debug.
+The other bad thing about them is it makes your code tightly coupled plus it mocking the singleton could be difficult.

 ### Singleton - definition
 > Ensures a class has only one instance, and provides a global point of access to it.